Avhoss/quarkus-logging-company/README.md

 - After the docker for kafka and zookeeper is up and the DB is all setup -> Go to the project and run mvn quarkus:dev

 ## Testing the Kafka through API
-You may try to update Employee from the API:
+You may try to update Employee from the POST request API:
 <a>http://localhost:8080/company-access/employee</a>
 </br>
 with payload such as